croissant-team/matterialize-react-gui/README.md

 matterialize
 ```

-**Note: You will need a working installation of the matterialize backend to use this application**
+**Note: You will need a working installation of the Matterialize backend to use this application**

 ## Development